Trying to get your child to sleep through the night is a challenge - have…

 The ideal sleep temperature for your child varies, because every child is different.
 It is important to check your child’s room to make sure it is neither too hot nor too cold.
 As soon as your child is six months old, consider teaching how to say “hot” and “cold” in sign language.
 Doing so makes it possible for them to tell you when the room temperature is not comfortable for them.

 Remember.
 The safest place for your baby to sleep for the first six months of their lives is in a room with you.
 Not only is this safe, but it will also help you judge the temperature that is most comfortable for them.
-Room temperature affects your child’s sleep, so make sure your child is neither too hot nor too cold.
+A baby’s room temperature affects your child’s sleep, so make sure your child is neither too hot nor too cold.
 A room that is the right temperature will help your child have a comfortable and restful night’s sleep.